 "It is so important to focus on high-value tasks and planning with clients," says Linda Rooney, CEO & Founder at DandeLions Digital.
 "One of the ways we utilize AgencyAnalytics is to compare our month-to-month engagement numbers using the reports we send to clients."

-Overall, applying the 80/20 principle is essential for achieving long-term success and growth in marketing agencies.
+Overall, applying the 80/20 Pareto Principle is essential for achieving long-term success and growth in marketing agencies.
 By focusing on the high-value tasks or clients that generate the most significant impact, agencies:

 Maximize revenue potential